$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Equality Cases Between p -Means

 From now on, we assume $p \neq \pm \infty$.
-By Corollary~\ref{common boundary points of p-means corollary}~(iv), (i) is equivalent to the fact that for all $x \in \mS_2$, $K$ and $L$ can be supported by parallel hyperplanes at $\normal{x}{K}$ and $\normal{x}{L}$, respectively.
-This in turn is equivalent to $n = 1$ or $K$ and $L$ being dilatates of each other, which is shown in \cite{grundbacher}. \end{proof}
+By Corollary~\ref{cor:common_boundary}~(iv), (i) is equivalent to the fact that for all $x \in \mS_2$, $K$ and $L$ can be supported by parallel hyperplanes at $\normal{x}{K}$ and $\normal{x}{L}$, respectively.
+This, in turn, is equivalent to $n = 1$ or $K$ and $L$ being dilates of each other according to Theorem~\ref{thm:dilates}. \end{proof}